stepperman/portfolio/src/assets/md/qtreminder.md

 You can also provide an additional class/array for further help if needed in the task that it calls.

+Here a snippet of code that uses this waiter.

 ```C#
 private async Task<bool> WaiterFunction(SocketMessage message, object @params)
 {